Skip to page content

 Hybrid poplar wood chips being unloaded in Crookston, Minnesota

-Source: National Renewable Energy Laboratory, U.S. Department of Energy (public domain)
+Data source: National Renewable Energy Laboratory, U.S. Department of Energy (public domain)

-In 2022, about 2.1% of total U.S. annual energy consumption was from wood and wood waste—bark, sawdust, wood chips, wood scrap, and paper mill residues.
+In 2023, about 2.1% of total U.S. annual energy consumption was from wood and wood waste—bark, sawdust, wood chips, wood scrap, and paper mill residues.

 Using wood and wood waste

 Industry accounts for most wood and wood-waste fuel consumption in the United States.
 The top industrial users are wood product and paper manufacturers.
 They use lumber mill and paper mill waste to produce steam and electricity, which saves money because it reduces the amount of other fuels and electricity they must purchase to operate their facilities.
-In 2022, the industrial sector accounted for about 61% of total U.S. consumption of wood and wood waste.
-Wood and wood waste also accounted for about 8.5% of industrial sector end-use energy consumption and 6.9% of total industrial sector energy consumption.1
+In 2023, the industrial sector accounted for about 64% of total U.S. consumption of wood and wood waste.
+Wood and wood waste also accounted for about 8.5% of industrial sector end-use energy consumption and 7.2% of total industrial sector energy consumption.1

 The residential sector is the second-largest user of wood for energy in United States.
-Wood is used in homes throughout the United States for heating as cord wood in fireplaces and wood-burning appliances, and as pellets in pellet stoves. wood energy accounted for about 4.0% of residential sector end-use energy consumption and 2.5% of total residential energy consumption.
+Wood is used in homes throughout the United States for heating as cord wood in fireplaces and wood-burning appliances, and as pellets in pellet stoves.
+In 2023, wood energy accounted for about 4.0% of residential sector end-use energy consumption and 2.4% of total residential energy consumption.
 In 2020, 8.9% of all U.S households (about 11 million) used wood for energy (mostly for space heating).
 About 2.2 million households used wood as the main space-heating fuel.

 In the electric power sector, there are several power plants that burn mostly wood to generate electricity, and some coal-burning power plants burn wood chips with coal to reduce sulfur dioxide emissions.
 Most of the commercial sector's use of wood is for heating.

-• Wood and wood waste energy consumption by energy-consuming sectors—in trillion British thermal units (TBtu)—and their percentage shares of total U.S. wood and wood waste energy consumption in 2022 were:
+• Wood and wood waste energy consumption by energy-consuming sectors—in trillion British thermal units (TBtu)—and their percentage shares of total U.S. wood and wood waste energy consumption in 2023 were:

-• Industrial1,278 TBtu61%
+• industrial1,278 TBtu61%

-• Residential539 TBtu26%
+• residential539 TBtu26%

-• Electric power200 TBtu10%
+• electric power200 TBtu10%

-• Commercial83 TBtu4%
+• commercial83 TBtu4%

 1End-use energy consumption includes primary energy consumption plus retail electricity sales.
 Total energy consumption includes end-use consumption plus electrical system energy losses.